Hire Yocto Developer

 The Eclipse IDE Plug-in merges the functionality of the toolchain and Yocto Project Application Development Toolkit granting the developer deployment, building, testing and, debugging rights.

-The Eclipse IDE space also allows integration of optimization tools.
+The Eclipse IDE space also allows the integration of optimization tools.
 These tools can be utilized to remotely profile, trace, and collect different data sets like power and performance data.

 This is a web interface for the Yocto Project that allows developers to build Embedded Linux distributions systems.
 It gives you the flexibility to create and run builds using a web browser.

 Originally the brainchild of ozlabs.org, patchwork is a tracking system that helps streamline the procedure of administering contributions to a project.
-Yocto project specifically employs it as an organization tool handle patches.
+Yocto project specifically employs it as an organization tool to handle patches.

 Yocto Project uses Poky as its reference system.
 Its made up of multiple tools and metadata that an embedded developer would need to successfully build a distro.
 Although it’s platform-independent, Poky can performs cross-compiling thanks to the OpenEmbedded Core together with the Bitbake Tool.